Samuel Flippen: Trial

 Ultimately, Flippen was accused of beating Hutton to death after she would not stop crying.
-He was charged with first-degree murder.
-The state offered Flippen the chance to plea to the lesser charge of second-degree murder, which would have spared him from facing a death sentence.
+He was charged with first degree murder.
+The state offered Flippen the chance to plea to the lesser charge of second degree murder, which would have spared him from facing a death sentence.
 He refused, however.

 On March 7, 1995, he was found guilty of the murder of Hutton and was sentenced to death.
 He was found guilty based on circumstantial evidence.
 In 1997, the North Carolina Supreme Court overturned his original death sentence and ordered a second jury to consider Flippen's lack of prior criminal convictions before returning a verdict.
 The second jury deliberated for more than six hours before recommending a death sentence.
 On May 23, 1997, Flippen was formally sentenced to death again.

 At his trial, Gibson testified that Flippen was a violent husband.
 Prior to Hutton's death, Flippen had no criminal record and had not been in trouble with the law.
 Friends of his testified that he was a kind person and instead argued that Gibson was the more likely person to have beaten Hutton to death.
 Gibson was never considered a suspect and received no punishment.
 Gibson had reportedly left Hutton alone with Flippen on multiple occasions, despite testifying that he was a violent person.
 Flippen's lawyers also received a statement from a woman who had looked after Gibson's son in 1999.
 The statement said that the boy was severely bruised from a supposed beating.

 Execution

-On August 18, 2006, Flippen was executed via lethal injection at Central Prison in Raleigh, North Carolina.
+On August 18, 2006, Flippen was executed via lethal injection at Central Prison in Raleigh.
 His last meal consisted of popcorn shrimp, hush puppies, french fries and a Coke.
 He made no official final statement.
 Flippen maintained his innocence to the end and throughout his time on death row.